Physics 2 Course Info:

 Physics 2 is an algebra-based introductory course in physics typical of a second-semester course at the college level.
 As such, the pre-requisite for this course is Physics 1.

-The suggested timeframe for this course is 24 weeks, but a student can move faster through the course if desired, so that the Physics 1 course can be taken prior to Physics 2 during the same school year.
+The suggested timeframe for this course is about 25 weeks, but a student can move faster through the course if desired, so that the Physics 1 course can be taken prior to Physics 2 during the same school year.
 In this way a dedicated student can take both exams in the same year.
 Oppositely, a student can proceed through the course at a more relaxed pace and still be prepared for the exam in May if the course is started in September.

 This does not mean that the course doesn't cover problem-solving and conceptual analysis, as each of these are crucial in the study of physics.
 But the emphasis on the long-term retention of knowledge is the driving force behind the activities in each unit.
 Successful completion of this course will thoroughly prepare the student for the AP* Physics 2 exam administered in May of each year.